guari/eclipse-ui-theme/README.md

 - - -
 ### Notes:

-Tested on the following Eclipse release:
+Currently this theme uses the CSS-SWT engine introduced in the 4.2 version of the Eclipse Platform and should provide a dark style for each GUI widget that can be handled with the last version of the Eclipse SDK.
+This plugin has been tested with the main Eclipse Development Tool packages on Linux distributions, Windows and OSX and with the following Eclipse releases:

 * Luna (4.4)
 * Kepler (4.3)
 * Juno (4.2.x)

-Works best with a dark system theme since currently the look of some GUI widgets cannot be overriden directly in Eclipse (eg. scrollbar, table header, button etc.) and a dark color scheme for the Eclipse code editor (you can create your own or download one from http://www.eclipsecolorthemes.org/).
+It works best with a dark system theme since currently the look of some GUI widgets cannot be overriden directly in Eclipse.
+The more noticeable issues related to SWT are the `ScrollBar` widgets, the `Table` headers/lines and the arrows to fold/unfold contents that cannot be styled.
+As minor issues there are `Button` background color on Windows and OSX that cannot be customized (on Windows checkboxes/radio controls do not inherit font color) and some other little bugs related to the CSS engine that makes the customizations harder and unwieldy.
+Aside from that, the theme currently might not look perfect on each platform, but should be fully useable on all of them.
+The Eclipse CSS engine is still under improvement.

 #### Syntax highlighting scheme: